jahan-addison/credence/credence/ir/README.md

 ## Table

-The `Table` provides a function, symbolic label, and address table for the ITA instruction sets Including instruction location maps, stack frame and stack allocation sizes, and vector definition allocations as a pre-selection pass for platform code generation.
+The `Table` provides function, label, and address tables; along including instruction location maps, stack frame and stack allocation sizes; along with vector (globals) compiletime allocations as a a type checking pass for platform code generation.

 ## Example: